 The second cycle Needs Assessment of this region was completed and report was published in April 2020.
-The Scoping Assessment is currently in progress with expected completion date of Q4 2020.
+The IRRP work for this region is in progress with expected completion time in June 2022.
+The second cycle RIP document is scheduled to be issued in December 2022.